2022 Yamaha YZ450FX

 The suspension is very good right out of the box.
 Don’t feel the need to have to get a revalve before you even ride it because it’ll surprise you.
 If anything, get the right springs and put some hours on it before trying anything else.
 Likewise, the motor is very capable and the GYTR Power Tuner app is like having an endless combination of aftermarket exhausts at your fingertips, except it’s free and no bike work is needed.

-Durability on this bike has been rock solid and we put a total of 67 hours on it with just oil and filter changes.
-Our oil changes took place every 4-5 hours due to its lower oil capacity and we changed the oil filter every other oil change.
+Durability on this bike has been rock solid and we've put well over 50 hours on it with just oil and filter changes.
+Our oil changes usually took place every 4-5 hours due to its lower oil capacity and we changed the oil filter every other oil change.
 The air filter is one of the easiest to get to and change if needed, but being up high helps keep it cleaner than most.
 When piloting this bike in the 24 Hours of Glen Helen, zero issues on the bike’s end came up which is more than impressive when running at the front of the race like we did.
 Yamaha’s durability has been no joke in years past and it continues to be to this day.